Hidden Star Quilt Block

 Make 4

-Click here for connector corner instructions (yellow cutting chart).
+Click here for connector or folded corner instructions (green cutting chart).

 Use a tiny dab of Elmer's Washable Glue stick to hold the wrong side of the Center.1 patch to the unprinted side of the pattern.